 I’ll call you next Wednesday to find out what you think about the information enclosed here.
 And feel free to contact me before then if you wish at (phone number) or (email).

 I’ll send you a message on LinkedIn next week to find out what you think about the information enclosed here.
 And feel free to contact me before then if you wish at (phone number) or (email).

 You can be as formal or informal as your industry and your personality allow for.

 Remember to make the words your own; the example text here is just to give you a foundation to build from.
 Your letter can be longer or shorter.
 Say what you need to say, no more and no less.

-And since you said in your letter you’d be calling, it won’t be unexpected.
-Your goal isn’t to sell anything when you call, it’s simply to find out what she thinks about the information you sent and if she’d like to know more.
+And since you said in your letter you’d be calling (or sending a message), it won’t be unexpected.
+Again, your goal isn’t to sell anything when you call, it’s simply to find out what she thinks about the information you sent and if she’d like to know more.

 You may be thinking this seems like a lot of work.
 I won’t say that it’s not.
 But think about how much time, energy, and money you spend now trying to reach random “people” that you don’t know.
 You’re out networking, buying advertising, and who knows what else.

 Choosing your clients and approaching them personally and individually is much more effective and also more fun.
 Plus, it’s a genuine start to building a relationship.

 I hope you’re starting to see that selecting the people you want to work with and reaching out to them makes a ton more sense than an impersonal, general approach.

 © Stephanie Ward